vikash-ftw/Hyperledger-Fabric-v2/README.md

    - Check out `channel-artifacts` directory containing 3 files : `anchor` and `channel` related `.tx` files and also `.block` file of channel.

-9. Now comes `chaincode` i.e. our `smartcontract` part, in fabric 2.x version new chaincode 4 stage lifecycle is introduces i.e. `1.package`, `2.install`, `3.approve` then finally `4.commit` the chaincode for smartcontract deployment in Fabric.
+9. Now comes the `chaincode` part i.e. our `smartcontract`, beginning with fabric 2.x version new chaincode methodology i.e. 4 stage lifecycle process is introduced, this involves `1.package`, `2.install`, `3.approve` then finally `4.commit` stages in the chaincode deployment process.

+   - Currently two chaincode types are supported based on language types i.e. `Node` and `Go (Golang)`.
+   - We need to edit the `deploySmartContract.sh` script file for selecting which chaincode we are going to deploy and use.
+There are some variables related to `chaincode_language`, `chaincode_path` and `chaincode_name` present in this script, so we just need to comment and uncomment based on these factors.
+   - After deploying chaincode we need to use chaincode in our SDK application developed in Node, for that just edit the `.env` file present in `./organizations/clientOrg/app` directory and comment or uncomment variables related to `chaincode_name`.
+   - These changes needed to be done beforehand so that specific chaincode can be deployed and used.
+   - `By Default Node based chaincode configs are applied everywhere.`

 ```bash
 ./scripts/deploySmartContract.sh
 ```

-   - Check out `fabricLedgerContract.tar.gz` file created at `package` stage.
+   - Check the Smartcontract tar file will be created at `packaging` stage.
-   - Also check out new `dev-peer containers` built up and running there are known as `chaincode containers` with their specific `smartcontract version` like `v1`, `v2` and so on.
+   - Also check out new `dev-peer containers` built up and running there are known as `chaincode containers` with their specific `smartcontract versions`.

 10. (*OPTIONAL STEP*) : For testing chaincode invocation.
 This will check if chaincode is working via `peer chaincode invoke` command.
+Also edit the `chaincode_name` variable in this script based on our chaincode type before executing.

 ```bash
 ./scripts/invokeContract.sh